NAT Loopback issues

 C:\Windows\system32\drivers\etc\hosts

-Copy this file to Desktop and edit it.
-After you edited, copy back to original path.
+You can edit with elevated privilages or you can copy this file to Desktop and edit it.
+After you edit it, copy back to original path.

 macOS